mun387344/netflix-data-analysis/README.md

 ├── Netflix_Movies_TV_Shows_Analysis.ipynb
 ├── netflix_titles.csv
 └── README.md
+'''text

 How to Run the Project
 Clone this repository.
 Open the Jupyter Notebook in Google Colab or Jupyter Notebook.
 Make sure the dataset is available in the project directory.